 What causes catscratch disease and who gets it?

-Bartonella henselae is a common infection in young cats.
-IT is also known as Rochalimaea henselae.
-It is passed from cat to cat via fleas.
+Patients with catscratch disease usually have suffered a scratch or bite from a cat or kitten that is infected with the bacteria Bartonella henselae, a common infection in young cats.
+It is also known as Rochalimaea henselae.
+The bacteria is passed from cat to cat via fleas.
 In the absence of fleas, an infected cat cannot pass the infection to uninfected cats.
-Currently there are no reports of fleas infecting humans directly, but this may explain cases where there has been no history of exposure to cats.
+The bacteria are present in saliva deposited in cat's fur and claws.

 People at risk of getting catscratch fever include those: